Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Related Articles:

-The Rock’s Steroid Stack
+Diving into The Rock's Supplement Stack

 Johnson may have had testosterone during his entire wrestling career, helping him pack on muscle and become an absolute beast.